oxivanisher/d1pymqttanalog/README.md

 # d1pymqttanalog
 MicroPython based program for sending analog values to mqtt

-## Problems / ToDo
-### Optimize Wifi connection
-Since the wifi connection is done in `boot.py`, thonny is unable to communicate with the device if no wifi connection can be established, once the code is uploaded.
-This should be improved!

 ## Resources
 The MQTT lib (umqttsimple.py) is taken from: https://raw.githubusercontent.com/RuiSantosdotme/ESP-MicroPython/master/code/MQTT/umqttsimple.py